Skip to content

 Decision Node

 The Decision Node uses LLM intelligence to make routing decisions based on natural language criteria.
-Unlike Router and Condition nodes that use template-based conditions, the Decision Node analyzes the decision input and description to intelligently select the appropriate output path.
+It operates as a standalone node in the pipeline and analyzes the input to intelligently select the appropriate output path from multiple decision outputs.

 Decision Node Interface